香港六合彩资料图库

 • emergency service locations - police stations, fire stations, hospitals, and ambulance stations

-The secondary routes (shown in blue on the map) are routes that are treated in sever weather conditions such as freezing rain forming ice on surfaces and heavy falling or lying snow.
+Are routes that are treated in sever weather conditions such as freezing rain forming ice on surfaces and heavy falling or lying snow.
 They are treated as long as there are resources available and these resources are not needed for the primary network.
 The primary routes will be treated first.
 Routes to be treated include:

 • key local, village and estate distributor roads having significant traffic flows